Napa Valley AVA

 PlumpJack Winery’s persona embodies the feeling and spirit of its owners and staff.
 From the marvelous artistic flair that Gordon Getty has provided from its inception to Gavin Newsom’s keen sense of business discipline, it is immediately evident that PlumpJack and its incredible wines are an amazing reality in today’s competitive wine industry.
 It is also a given fact that Getty and Newsom have provided the winery with effective leadership and a style of management that is both confident and highly qualified.

-Starting with its original release of less than 1,500 cases in 1995, the winery has grown steadily until it has reached its present capacity of 10,000 cases.
+Starting with its original release of less than 1,500 cases in 1995, the winery has grown steadily to reach its present capacity of 10,000 cases.

 Facetiousness aside, PlumpJack Winery literally sits among the true giants of Napa Valley.
 Its neighbors include Screaming Eagle and Dalle Valle, modern icons whose wines usually sell for hundreds of dollars per bottle.

+Failure?
 “Yes,” Conover affirmed.
-“We firmly believe that you must first fail before you can ultimately succeed.
-In the end, it’s the person’s success that we care about and our employees have embraced the concept.”
+“We firmly believe that you must fail before you can ultimately succeed.
+In the end, it’s the person’s success that we care about and our employees have embraced that concept.”

 Interestingly, the words and resolution involved seem quite natural when taken in context with PlumpJack Winery.
 The company is a fresh, hip, dynamic entity with loads of youthful energy oozing from every portal.